 June 1551: England agree to end hostilities with Scotland after a earlier withdrawal of their forces in 1549.
 The cost of the "rough wooing" since 1544, over half a million pounds, has broken the English exchequer.

 1552: The Society of St Andrews is formed to promote the game of golf in the town.
 It becomes known from 1754 as the St Andrews Society of Golfers: and still later as the Royal and Ancient Golf Club.

-24 April 1558: Fourteen year old Mary Queen of Scots marries fifteen year old Francoise, Dauphin of France in Paris.
-This is accompanied by an agreement that will unify the crowns of Scotland and France if there are children of the marriage, and hand over the crown of Scotland to France if there are not.
+24 April 1558: Fifteen year old Mary Queen of Scots marries fourteen year old Francoise, Dauphin of France in Paris.
+The wedding is accompanied by an agreement that will unify the crowns of Scotland and France if there are children of the marriage, and hand over the crown of Scotland to France if there are not.

 November 1558: Queen Elizabeth succeeds to the crown of England.
 Her parents' marriage follows Henry VIII's earlier divorce so is in the view of the Catholic Church, Elizabeth is illegitimate.
 So in Catholic eyes, especially in Scotland and France, Mary Queen of Scots is the rightful claimant to the English crown.

 10 July 1559: Francis, the husband of Mary, Queen of Scots, becomes King Francis II of France.

 27 February 1560: The Treaty of Berwick is concluded at Berwick-upon-Tweed.
 It is an agreement made between the English and the group of Protestant Scottish nobles known as the Lords of the Congregation to pursue the removal from Scotland of the French troops who are defending the regency of Marie de Guise.

 5 July 1560: The Treaty of Edinburgh is agreed between England and France bringing to an end the siege by English troops of French forces occupying Leith.